-Underground and overhead utility facilities are located within the project limits.
-Coordinate construction activities with a call to Diggers Hotline or a direct call to the utilities that have facilities in the area as required by state statutes.
-Use caution to ensure the integrity of underground facilities and maintain code clearances from overhead facilities at all times.
+There are several known underground and overhead facilities located within the project limits.
+There are known utility adjustments required for the construction project as noted below.
+Coordinate construction activities with a call to Diggers Hotline or a direct call to the utilities that have facilities in the area as required per statutes.
+Use caution to ensure integrity of underground facilities and maintain code clearance from overhead facilities.
+Adjustments in the location of certain items may be necessary as directed by the engineer, when it becomes evident that a utility conflict could occur.